UK General Data Protection Regulation (UK GDPR)

-Under the General Data Protection Regulation (GDPR), businesses must report a personal data breach if it's likely to result in a risk to people's rights and freedoms.
+Under the UK General Data Protection Regulation (UK GDPR), businesses must report a personal data breach if it's likely to result in a risk to people's rights and freedoms.

 What is a breach of personal data?

-A personal data breach isn't only about loss or theft of personal data.
-Under the GDPR, a breach can be any type of a security incident, deliberate or accidental, which affects the confidentiality, integrity or availability of personal data.
+A personal data breach can be any type of security incident, deliberate or accidental, which affects the confidentiality, integrity or availability of personal data.
 For example, a breach may happen:

 - if you lose, destroy, corrupt or disclose personal data